by Editorial Staff and Contributors

 Description of the Procedure

-You will be put on a ventilator and a heart-lung machine.
-This machine will take over the functions of the heart and lungs during surgery.
-Next, the doctor will remove a small section of rib.
+A heart-lung machine will be placed.
+It will take over the work of your lungs and heart during surgery.
+It will keep oxygen flowing to your body during surgery.
+The doctor will remove a small area of ribs.
 This will allow access to your lung.
-The old lung will be cut away from the main blood vessel and bronchus (large airway).
-The new lung will then be inserted.
-The doctor will attach the blood vessels and bronchus to the new lung.
+The old lung will be cut away from the blood vessels and airways.
+The new lung will then be placed.
+The doctor will attach the blood vessels and airways to the new lung.
+The heart-lung machine will be removed.
+The doctor will make sure the lung is working well before the chest wall is closed.

 Immediately After Procedure